New squelch algorithm for the WebSDRPieter-Tjerk de Boer, PA3FWM firstname.lastname@example.org

 With even more data, not from a real receiver but simulated in the computer, we can also check how high the threshold must be to make that probability even smaller.
 We find that a threshold of 9 is exceeded in 0.1% of cases, 13 in 0.01% and 18 in 0.001%.
 So we now have a solid basis to control our probability of errors of the first kind: if we set the threshold to 18, the squelch will theoretically open inappropriately only once every 3 hours.
 That's quite acceptable.
 In the WebSDR I use two thresholds: 18 for opening the squelch immediately, and 5 with the extra criterion that it needs to be exceeded several times in a row before the squelch opens (e.g. 3 times; the probability of that happening with pure noise is 1% of 1% of 1%, i.e., 0.0001 %).

 So we can choose the threshold to make the probability of errors of the first kind acceptably low.
 But what does this mean for the probability of errors of the second kind, i.e., the probability that the squelch does not open when there is in fact a signal?
 That probability cannot be calculated easily, because it is of course highly dependent on the strength of that signal.
 But in practice it turns out that with the threshold choice discussed above, errors of the second kind do not happen a lot: in my experience the squelch already opens on signals that are just too weak to be copied.

-Note how useful mathematical statistics is here, although this is not everyone's favourite topic at school.
+Note how useful mathematical statistics is here, even though this is not everyone's favourite topic at school.
 The fact that the relative variance for pure noise is 1 on average, and the fact that we have to multiply by the square root of the number of FFT bins, can be explained mathematically.
 And those errors of first and second kind are notions from the field of hypothesis testing: using data (in our case samples of received signals) to draw a well-founded conclusion about whether a hypothesis (in this case "we're receiving pure noise") is true or not.